Does Pumpkin Pie seem a bit boring? Lose your mind and go crazy with Pumpkin Pie Trifle instead. It’s delicious and wonderful for a larger group too!

 The trifle has all the makings of a pie.
-It’s layers of pumpkin pie parts.
-You start with a base, in this case: Pie crust.
+It’s just layers of pumpkin pie parts.
+You start with a base, in this case: pie crust.
 If you are so inclined, feel free to use something else such as shortbread cookies.
 The end result won’t be any less delicious.

 After you lay down your base, add the pumpkin pie filling.
 This is made in a similar manner as the pie itself and is baked without the crust.
 You could even make a double batch and serve a second pumpkin pie dessert in custard cups.
 Soooo fancy!

-I used frosting piping bags with frosting tips to separate the layers from each other but if you don’t have any of that you can use a plastic baggie and snip one of the corners.
-You could also just spoon the whipped cream and pumpkin pie custard in your serving dish.
+I used frosting piping bags with frosting tips to separate the layers from each other, but if you don’t have any of that you can use a plastic baggie and snip one of the corners.
+You could also just spoon the whipped cream and pumpkin pie custard into your serving dish.

 You can make the trifle in three different ways so choose whichever fits your cooking style best:

-2. Make the crust yourself the night before or or buy pre-made crust from the store and bake it.
+- Make the crust yourself the night before or buy pre-made crust from the store and bake it.

 - 5 oz. pumpkin puree

 - 2 eggs